sf-wdi-25/homework/README.md

 ```

 Replace the `#`s next to comfort and completness with a number (1 - 5) to represent how comfortable you are with the topic and how much of the assignment you were able to complete.
 A 1 is the lowest (least comfortable / very little complete), and a 5 is the highest (most comfortable / fully complete).

+### Cloning other repos.
+Throughout this course you'll be asked to clone many other repositories (repos).
+When you do so, make sure you first `cd ~/dev`.
+If you run `git clone` while inside of another repository, or if you copy one repository inside of another it will create a nested repo.
+We cannot easily work with or see the files in nested repos.

 # Command Glossary